glpi-project/doc/source/modules/administration/dictionnaries.rst

    Example of dictionary on peripheral type: action

-   The obtained result will be for instance: Clavier
+   The obtained result will be for instance: Keyboard

 Operating systems
 +++++++++++++++++